| URL for this article: http://emperors-clothes.com/interviews/brz.htm

 Question: The former director of the CIA, Robert Gates, stated in his

-memoirs ["From the Shadows"], that American intelligence services began to
+memoirs ["From the Shadows"], that American intelligence services

 aid the Mujahadeen in Afghanistan 6 months before the Soviet intervention.